 Moreover, its in-body stabilization for hand-held video, ready-to-share JPEGs, Bluetooth-supported Wi-Fi, and USB charging makes it ideal for travel photographers.

 It is also perfect for those keen on having a durable camera as this camera is rather well-built with weather-sealing and rough and tough construction.

 The only lacking here is its short battery life and single card slot, which can be quite inconvenient at times.

 The Nikon Z7 debuts a new autofocus system.
 Remember that it has 493 points and that, for extra, and it has a high reputation of the Nikon D850, D750, which has a high-speed and precise autofocus system.

 The Z7 can do an excellent job considering low-light focus, although in the most difficult and demanding scenes (like action, sports, or low contrast areas).
 It is where it does not achieve the quality observed in the D850, as mentioned earlier.

 Impressive video features

 It employs in-body stabilization, which results in high-quality moviemaking with painless hand-holding.

 Moreover, it has an APS-C crop/Super 35 mode, which delivers excellent oversampled 4K video.

 Still, the Z7 demonstrates the advantage in more common and easy conditions like well-lit areas with static objects, making the results outstanding.

 Thanks to the electronic viewfinder on the screen, you can achieve magnification and high precision before shooting.

 It also has Nikon’s Flat Picture profile and 10-bit Log footage for advanced users.
 Additionally, video autofocus is also very reliable and useful in many situations.

-Other supplementary features are also there, which enhance video making, such as Focus peaking, Zebra warnings, and separate exposure settings for stills and videos.
+Other supplementary features are also there, which enhance video makings, such as Focus peaking, Zebra warnings, and separate exposure settings for stills and videos.

 There are headphones and mic sockets for audio as well.
 The only con is that it doesn’t have a flip-around screen for vlogging.